chakler/chakler.github.io/about/index.md

 weight: 2
 ---

-## I am Aceler Chua, a multidisciplinary designer who creates brand identities, user interfaces & typefaces.
+## I’m Aceler Chua, a designer who focuses on producing problem-solving solutions in various creative ways.

-Aside from my usual role as a designer, I'm also a front end web developer and a guy working on a lot of weird ideas.
+My design approach involves—but not limited to—visual design, human interaction design and typography.

 ![A picture of me]({{ site.url }}/assets/fullpic.jpg)